Partial fraction decompositions on hyperplane arrangements: Partial fraction decompositions and algorithmic aspects

 We now return to the problem of existence and computation of PFDs.
 Let $f/(\ell_1\cdots\ell_n)$ be a rational function, where $f,\ell_1,\ldots,\ell_n\in R=K[x_1,\ldots,x_r]$ are nonzero polynomials such that $\deg(\ell_i)=1$.
 Recall that we are interested in when this function has a PFD of degree $d$, meaning that it can be expressed as:

-Generally, the least common multiple of all of the terms in the PFD expression is exactly $\ell_1\cdots\ell_n$.
+Typically, the least common multiple of all of the terms in the PFD expression is exactly $\ell_1\cdots\ell_n$.
 By putting all of the terms of the PFD under this common denominator, we see that such a PFD exists exactly when the polynomial $f$ can be expressed as an $R$-linear combination of $d$-fold products of the $\ell_i$'s.
-In other words, a PFD of degree $d$ exists for $f/(\ell_1\cdots\ell_n)$ if and only if $f$ lies in the ideal $I_{L,d}$ studied in \S\ref{sec: primary decompositions}.
-We can thus interpret our results on primary decompositions of $I_{L,d}$ as vanishing criteria for existence of PFDs.
+In other words, a PFD of degree $d$ exists for $f/(\ell_1\cdots\ell_n)$ if and only if $f$ lies in the ideal $I_{L,d}$ presented in \S\ref{sec: primary decompositions}.
+We can thus interpret the primary decompositions of $I_{L,d}$ as vanishing criteria for existence of PFDs.
 We first consider the case of hyperplane arrangements in linearly general position.

 \begin{theorem} Let $\ell_1 ,\ldots, \ell_n$ be $n$ linear forms in \(R=K[x_1,\ldots,x_r]\) such that any $r$-subset of the \(\ell_i\) are linearly independent.
 Set \(d=n-r+1\), and let \(f\in R\) be any homogeneous degree \(d\) polynomial.
 Then the rational function $f/(\ell_1\cdots\ell_n)$ has a unique PFD of degree $d$. \end{theorem}